rohan-varma/rohan-varma.github.io/_posts/2017-5-16-Neural-Net-Tensorflow.md

 ![neuralnet](https://raw.githubusercontent.com/rohan-varma/rohan-blog/gh-pages/images/neuralnet.png)

 We're now ready to start implementing a basic neural network in Tensorflow.
+First, let's start off with the standard ```import``` statements, and visualize a few examples from our training dataset.